 Hence, the vision of the Listening Point Foundation is to foster people’s connection to wild places by inspiring them to find a “listening point” in their own lives.

 We care for the places that inspired Sig and share them with the world.

-We own and care for Listening Point, the Olson home and Sig’s Writing Shack in Ely, and Gusty Island on Burntside Lake.
+We own and care for the Olson home and Sig’s Writing Shack in Ely, and Listening Point and Gusty Island on Burntside Lake.

-The foundation originally owned Listening Point, donated by the Olson family when the Listening Point Foundation was established in 1998.
+Listening Point was donated by the Olson family when the Listening Point Foundation was established in 1998.